ozysouza/dscommerce-java-springboot/README.md

 - size	Number of items per page	?size=10
 - sort	Sorting criteria in the format `asc	desc`
 - You can chain multiple sort params	?sort=name,asc&sort=price,desc
+## Products	can also be filtered by name and category ID
+- {{host}}/products?page=1&size=10&sort=name,desc&name=gamer&categoryId=1,3

+## ✏️ Integration and Unit tests
+The test suite is composed of unit tests and integration tests, ensuring quality from individual components up to the full system behavior.
+There are still more tests to be written, but so far the test suite has the following:

+1️⃣ Unit Tests (more to be implemented)
+- ProductControllerTest
+- ProductRepositoryTest
+- ProductServiceTest

+2️⃣ Integration Tests (more to be implemented)
+- ProductControllerIntegrationTest
+- ProductServiceIntegrationTest

 ## 🚀 Getting Started